-Changes to a horse’s diet should normally be made gradually but when box rest is required, it is usually the case that the greatest risk to the horse’s health is feeding too much or the wrong type of feed.
-Therefore, reducing or removing cereal-based feeds from the diet straight away and increasing the amount of fibre fed is very important.
+Changes to a horse’s diet should normally be made gradually.
+When box rest is required, it is usually the case that the greatest risk to the horse’s health is feeding too much or the wrong type of feed.
+Therefore, reducing or removing cereal-based feeds from the diet straight away and increasing the amount of fibre that is fed is very important.

 To ease this sudden change, using a live yeast and prebiotic supplement such as Dengie Digestive Health Plus is recommended.
 This helps to stimulate the good bugs and bacteria in the gut and help them deal with the change of diet more efficiently.

+Immobility due to box rest is not good for digestive health or for the health of the lymphatic system.
 Moving around aids the removal of gas from the digestive system and encourages bowel movement.
-Being sedentary increases the risk of problems such as colic.
+As a horse at rest is sedentary, it increases the risk of problems such as .
 It is important to feed plenty of fibre to promote healthy, normal gut function.
 Unless the horse is overweight, ad lib forage is ideal.

 The lymphatic system filters waste material from cells and relies on muscle contraction, arterial pulse and peristalsis (movement of the gut) to achieve this.
 The horse has a high number of lymph nodes compared to humans for example, which slow the movement of lymph.
 Half of all the horse’s lymph nodes are found in the gut and work best when there is plenty of food trickling through the gut to stimulate peristalsis.
-Standing in and not eating very much can result in lymph accumulating which may be apparent as filled legs for example.
+A horse on box rest that is not eating very much can experience lymph accumulation.
+This can result in filled legs and other concerns.

-Any change to a horse’s usual routine can cause stress but box rest can be particularly stressful for horses not used to being stabled.
-This can result in a lack of appetite which may in turn cause weight loss and problems such as colic.
-Providing lots of different types of fibre in the stable should encourage the horse to exhibit more of their natural browsing behaviour, thereby helping to ensure they consume enough fibre to keep the gut working normally.
+Any change to a horse’s usual routine can cause stress, but box rest can be particularly stressful for horses that are not used to being stabled.
+This can result in a lack of appetite which may cause weight loss and problems such as colic.
+Providing lots of different types of fibre whilst the horse is at rest should encourage the horse to exhibit more of their natural browsing behaviour, thereby helping to ensure they consume enough fibre to keep the gut working normally.

 Grass is much more digestible than conserved forages like hay and haylage.
-When a horse is taken off grass and suddenly given a conserved forage, the level of indigestible fibre they are consuming increases.
-In some cases, horses don’t cope with this very well and lose weight as they simply can’t get as much nutrition from the hay/haylage as they can from grass.
+When a horse is taken off grass and suddenly given a conserved forage, which is common on box rest, the level of indigestible fibre they are consuming increases.
+In some cases, horses at rest don’t cope with this very well and lose weight as they simply can’t get as much nutrition from the hay/haylage as they can from grass.
 This is a common problem in older horses and poorer doers.

 For these individuals consider using haylage as it tends to be harvested earlier than hay and so is more digestible.
-Alternatively, or in addition, consider using chopped fibre feeds based on grass such as Dengie Hi-Fi Senior (which can be fed to horses of any age).
-The grass is these feeds is harvested when it is very young and so it is easier for the horse to digest and therefore helps to avoid problems such as weight loss and colic.
+Alternatively, or in addition, consider using chopped fibre feeds based on grass such as Dengie Hi-Fi Senior, Meadow Grass with Herbs or Pure Grass.
+The grass in these feeds is harvested when it is very young and so it is easier for the horse to digest and therefore helps to avoid problems such as weight loss and colic.
 They can be used as partial or complete hay replacers, either in the short term to aid the transition from pasture to conserved forages, or longer term for horses that can’t chew long length forages.

-Soaked sugar beet, such as Dengie Alfa-Beet, is a source of highly digestible fibre and so is ideal for poor doers and older horses.
-As it is fed soaked it carries additional water into the digestible tract – pasture is about 80% water whereas hay is only 20% water, so feeding soaked feeds can help to maintain water intake.
+Soaked sugar beet, such as Dengie Alfa-Beet, is a source of highly digestible fibre and so is ideal for poor doers, older horses and horses at rest.
+As it is fed soaked it carries additional water into the digestive tract – pasture is about 80% water whereas hay is only 20% water, so feeding soaked feeds can help to maintain water intake.